qbead/qbead-website/src/content/lessons/000-the-device.md

 With these tools, we can now do a lot of fun quantum experiments while learning very important concepts in quantum physics and engineering.

-Features:
+In short, the Qbead features:
-- All operations done via movement: rotate it! shake it! tap it!
+- **Interactivity**, as all operations are done via movement: rotate it! shake it! tap it!
-- Fully programmable through USB and bluetooth
+- **Fully programmable** through USB and bluetooth
-- Website-guided interactive lecture materials
+- **Website-guided** interactive lecture materials
-- Open source (and cheap!) hardware and software - soon you will be able to request yours!
+- **Open source** (and cheap!) hardware and software - soon you will be able to request yours!

 ### Inside the Qbead: hardware

+The **brains**
-- The brains: Seeed XIAO nRF52840 Sense, containing
+Seeed XIAO nRF52840 Sense arduino board, containing
-  - Microprocessor to run the code
+- A microprocessor to run the code
-  - USB port for charging, loading code, and reading variables
+- A USB port for charging, loading code, and reading sensors or other variables
 - Bluetooth for wireless communication
-  - Inertial measurement unit to read out the Qbead movements
+- An inertial measurement unit to read out the Qbead movement

+The **power**
-- The power: Lithium polymer battery CLY502020 3.7V +140mAh 0.52Wh
+Lithium polymer battery CLY502020 3.7V +140mAh 0.52Wh

-- The color: custom-made LED flexPCB
-  - Flex PCB
+The**light**
-  - 62 smart LEDs in series
+Custom-made LED flexible printed circuit board with 62 smart LEDs

+The **frame**
-- The frame: custom-made 3D printed shells
+Custom-made 3D printed shells including:
 - Inner shell holding the board and battery
 - Outer transparent shell protecting the Qbead

 <div class="flex flex-col items-center">